Air Fryer French Toast

 Notes

-Storage: Once cooked, the French toast sticks will keep well for 2 days and can be reheated in the ai fryer.
+Storage: Once cooked, your French toast sticks will keep well for 2 days in a sealed contained in the fridge.
+They can be reheated in the air fryer!

-Freeze: These freeze really well and will keep well for up to 3 months.
-They can be reheated from frozen in the air fryer.
+Freezing: This air fryer French toast freezes really well and will keep well for up to 3 months.
+You can use your air fryer to reheat from frozen.

 Nutrition